secomb/FlowEstimateV1/README.md

 	6: Outflow capillary
 	5: Inflow venule
 	4: Outflow venule.
-This classification is based on (1) inflow or outflow;
-(2) diameter compared to diamcrit; (3) pressure compared to mean capillary pressure.
+This classification is based on (1) inflow or outflow; (2) diameter compared to diamcrit; (3) pressure compared to mean capillary pressure.

 5. Note the modified format of FlowEstParams.dat, with additional parameters according to the changes listed above.

+6. A routine flowtest() is now applied to the network before flow estimation.
+This routine tests for segments that have identically zero flow (e.g. floating loops) and removes them from the network, along with associated nodes.
+Such segments can cause singularity of the linear system being solved.
+Note that the segments and nodes are renumbered as part of this procedure.

-Updated June, 2019
+Updated June 21, 2019